drhsqlite/fossil-mirror/www/chat.md

 Apart from adding hyperlink anchor tags to bits of text that look like hyperlinks, no changes are made to the input text.

+## Aural Alerts

+If you have a local clone and checkout for a remote Fossil repository and that remote repository supports chat, then you can bring up a chat window for that remote repository that will beep whenever new content arrives.
+This must be done from a terminal window.
+Change directories to a working checkout of the local clone and type:

+>    fossil chat

+This command will bring up a chat window in your default web-browser (similar to the way the "[fossil ui](/help?cmd=ui)" does).
+The chat will be for the remote repository, the repository whose URL shows when you type the "[fossil remote](/help?cmd=remote)" command.
+In addition to bring up the chat window, this command will also send a single "bel" character (U+0007) to standard error of the terminal whenever new messages arrive in the chat window.
+On most systems, the terminal windows will emit an "beep" whenever they receive the U+0007 character.
+This works out-of-the-box for Mac and Windows, but on some flavors of Linux, you might need to enable terminal beeps in your system preferences.

+In theory, it should be possible to get a web-browser to make an alert sound whenever new content arrives in the chat window.
+However, the Fossil developers have been unable to figure out how to do that.
+Web-browsers make it very difficult to play sounds that are not the direct result of a user-click, probably to prevent advertisements from pestering users with a cacophony of alerts.

 ## Implementation Details

-*(This section is informational only.
-You do not need to understand how Fossil chat works in order to use it.
-But many developers prefer to know what is happening "under the hood".)*
+*You do not need to understand how Fossil chat works in order to use it.
+But many developers prefer to know how their tools work.
+This section is provided for the benefit of those curious developers.*

 The [/chat](/help?cmd=/chat) webpage downloads a small amount of HTML and a few KB of javascript to run the chat session.
-The javascript uses XMLHttpRequest (XHR) to download chat content, post not content, or delete historical message.
+The javascript uses XMLHttpRequest (XHR) to download chat content, post new content, or delete historical messages.
 The following web interfaces are used by the XHR:

   *  **/chat-poll** &rarr;